geodynamics/Rayleigh/README.md

 Authors
 --------
 Rayleigh was originally written by Nicholas Featherstone with NSF support through [CIG](https://geodynamics.org).
-Please see the [ACKNOWLEDGE](ACKNOWLEDGE) file for citation information.
+Please see the [ACKNOWLEDGE](ACKNOWLEDGE) and [CITATION](CITATION) for information on how to properly acknowledge and cite the code.

 License
 -------